calebdinsmore/edusports-site/misc/constitution.md

 - First offense: public shaming in league communication channels
 - Second offense: owner's team will receive 0 points for the week and a loss.
-- Third offense and up: possible expulsion from the league at commissioner's discretion.
+- Third offense and up: possible expulsion from the league at Commissioner's discretion.

 # Article X - Scoring